PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 Model Architecture:

-Understanding the architecture helps in comprehending how the model captures patterns in the data and makes predictions.For this Project ,the types of models used, their components, and how they are interconnected :
+Understanding the architecture helps in comprehending how the model captures patterns in the data and makes predictions.
+For this Project, the types of models used, their components, and how they are interconnected :
 •	 Linear Regression: Basic linear model with RobustScaler for preprocessing.
 •	LASSO: Linear model with L1 regularization, optimized with LassoCV.
 •	GradientBoostingRegressor: Ensemble model using boosting with decision trees.